release-engineering/pom-manipulation-ext/guide/dep-manip.md

 ### Dependency Removal

 If the property `-DdependencyRemoval=group:artifact,....` is set, PME will remove the specified dependency from the POM files.
 The argument should be a comma separated list of group:artifact.

+### BOM Generation

+If the property `-DbomBuilder=true` is set, then the PME BOM Builder will be activated.
+This will deploy a new POM to the repository under the GAV `<project-top-level-groupId>:pme-bom:<version>` e.g. `org.projectOne:pme-bom:1.0.0`.
+It will contain a list of all adjusted modules and is suitable for use as a remote BOM.
+As it has a predictable name it may be used in a build of a subsequent project to align to this one e.g.

+    PWD=<project two> ; mvn -DdependencyManagement=org.projectOne:pme-bom:1.0.0 -Dversion.suffix=rebuild-1 clean install